top of page

 The Start of My Interest

-I took a college philosophy class that turned out to be a transformative experience for me in many ways.
-Throughout the semester, I encountered a myriad of philosophical concepts and theories that challenged my thinking and encouraged me to explore the depths of human thought and existence.
-The class was filled with engaging discussions, stimulating readings, and thought-provoking assignments that allowed me to delve into the minds of great philosophers such as Plato, Aristotle, Kant, and Nietzsche, among others.
+I took a college philosophy class that ended up being a game-changer for me in so many ways.
+Throughout the semester, I came across all sorts of philosophical ideas and theories that really pushed my thinking and got me diving deep into the realms of human thought and existence.
+The class was packed with lively discussions, interesting readings, and assignments that made me explore the minds of big thinkers like Plato, Aristotle, Kant, and Nietzsche, among others.

-One of the aspects I truly loved about the class was the diversity of perspectives that my classmates brought to our discussions.
-Each session felt like a vibrant exchange of ideas, where we could debate ethical dilemmas, the nature of reality, and the meaning of life itself.
-The collaborative learning environment fostered a sense of community and intellectual curiosity that I found incredibly enriching.
-I enjoyed the way we could dissect complex arguments and challenge each other's viewpoints while maintaining a respectful dialogue, which is essential in philosophy.
+One thing I absolutely loved about the class was the mix of perspectives my classmates brought to our talks.
+Every session felt like a vibrant exchange of ideas, where we could debate ethical dilemmas, the nature of reality, and the meaning of life itself.
+The collaborative learning vibe created a sense of community and curiosity that I found super enriching.
+I enjoyed how we could break down complex arguments and challenge each other's views while keeping things respectful, which is key in philosophy.

-However, there was one significant aspect of the course that I found quite frustrating.
-My instructor, while knowledgeable and passionate about the subject, had a peculiar grading policy that seemed to reflect his personal biases.
-I noticed that even when I presented well-reasoned arguments that aligned with his philosophical stance, my grades did not always reflect the quality of my work.
-This was particularly disheartening because I believed that philosophy should be an open field for exploration and discussion, rather than a platform for conforming to a single viewpoint.
+But there was one big downside to the course that really bugged me.
+My instructor, while super knowledgeable and passionate about the subject, had this quirky grading policy that seemed to show his personal biases.
+I noticed that even when I presented solid arguments that lined up with his philosophical stance, my grades didn’t always match the quality of my work.
+This was especially frustrating because I felt philosophy should be about exploring and discussing different ideas, not just sticking to one viewpoint.

-Philosophy, at its core, is about questioning assumptions and engaging with differing perspectives.
-It encourages individuals to think critically and develop their own beliefs based on reasoned arguments and evidence.
-The idea that one could receive lower grades for simply agreeing with an instructor's point of view seemed to undermine the very essence of what philosophy represents.
-It made me reflect on the importance of academic freedom and the necessity for educators to foster an environment where students can express their thoughts without fear of retribution.
+Philosophy is all about questioning assumptions and engaging with different perspectives.
+It pushes people to think critically and form their own beliefs based on reasoned arguments and evidence.
+The idea that you could get lower grades just for agreeing with an instructor’s point of view seemed to go against what philosophy is all about.
+It made me think about how important academic freedom is and how educators need to create a space where students can express their thoughts without worrying about backlash.

-In conclusion, my experience in the philosophy class was a complex blend of admiration for the subject matter and disappointment in the grading practices.
-While I cherished the opportunity to explore profound questions and engage in meaningful discussions, I also recognized the need for a more inclusive approach to grading that honors the diversity of thought inherent in philosophical inquiry.
-Ultimately, this experience has left a lasting impact on my understanding of philosophy and the importance of critical thinking in both academic and personal contexts.
+In the end, my experience in the philosophy class was a mix of love for the subject and frustration with the grading.
+While I loved diving into deep questions and having meaningful discussions, I also saw the need for a more open-minded approach to grading that respects the variety of thought that philosophy brings.
+This experience has left a lasting mark on how I see philosophy and the importance of critical thinking in both school and life.

 The Evolving Legacy of Philosophical Inquiry